 Information for patients leaving hospital

-This information is to help answer any questions you might have now and help you to know what to expect after your operation and in the first few weeks after you return home.
-Please feel free to ask any of your nurses or doctors if you have questions whilst in hospital.
+This information is to help answer any questions you may have, also to help you know what to expect after your operation and in the first few weeks after you return home.
+Please feel free to ask any of your nurses or doctors if you have questions while in hospital.

-You can find further information regarding vascular illnesses on the Circulation Foundation website.
+You can find further information about vascular illnesses on the Circulation Foundation website.

-Should you have any concerns after your discharge, please contact our vascular nurse specialists on 01223 596382.
+Should you have any concerns after your discharge from hospital please contact our vascular nurse specialists on 01223 596382.